Suzette Charles

-Suzette Charles (born Suzette DeGaetano, March 2, 1963) is an American singer, entertainer, and actress.
-She was Miss New Jersey in 1983, and served as Miss America 1984 for seven weeks after Vanessa L. Williams resigned from the position that July.
+Suzette Charles (born Suzette DeGaetano) is an American singer, songwriter, performer and actress.

 Early life

-Suzette Charles was born in Philadelphia, Pennsylvania, to Suzette Burroughs, of West Indian heritage and Charles DeGaetano, an Italian American.
+Suzette DeGaetano "Charles" was born in Philadelphia, Pennsylvania and is an only child to her American mother who was a school teacher and Italian father who was a salesman.

-She briefly lived in Mays Landing, New Jersey before moving to Philadelphia to enroll in private school.
 She attended The Performing Arts School and as a high school graduate was awarded in 1981 a Presidential Scholar in the Arts.
 President Ronald Reagan awarded her and 141 others the Presidential medallion.

 Charles graduated Temple University with a Bachelors of Fine Arts and went on to being named Miss America 1984.

-Charles is the second Jewish Miss America since Bess Myerson.

-Charles is divorced and has two children.